 South Sudanese: The protracted nature of the civil war in South Sudan has heavily impacted on the most vulnerable groups.
 85% of the SSD refugees have arrived from 2016 onwards.
-6,622 SSD refugees arrived in January and February 2019.
+14,978 SSD refugees arrived to Uganda since January 1st.
 Many refugees are survivors or witnesses of serious human rights violations, including SGBV.
 Many have been displaced multiple times over the course of the conflict and have experienced the breakdown of traditional social structures and sources of livelihoods as a result.
 UNHCR has identified high numbers of separated and unaccompanied children, single parents, women at risk and persons with medical conditions amongst the South Sudanese refugee community in Uganda.
 In 2019, 15% of the resettlement submission will be of SSD refugees, which were identified as in need of protection during the last verification exercise.